Therapy for Trauma in NYC

 • Stop replaying the past and start living in the present.

-• Develop coping tools that actually work—instead of just numbing out.
+• Develop coping tools that help you feel present, instead of numb

-B) Demoralized and like a failure (everybody said therapy would help–does this mean you’re a lost cause?)
+B) Demoralized and like a failure (everybody said therapy would help–what does this say about you?)

 C) Confused and stuck (if talking about it week after week didn’t help, what will?)